 After brunch, stroll down through Greenwich Village for a look at the iconic Friends’ apartment building on the corner of Grove and Bedford Street.
 Also visit the iconic Stonewall Inn just a few streets away.
 Then make your way downtown towards Battery Park.
 You can either then take the Staten Island ferry over the water to catch a view of the Statue of Liberty, but better still head to Zephyr Statue of Liberty Express which takes you on a boat trip around Manhattan (including under the Brooklyn Bridge) and up close to the Statue of Liberty.
 There are other options if you want to get off at Liberty Island, but bear in mind you get just a good of a view from the water and don’t have to wait for a return ferry.

-In the evening, eat at the Best Rooftop Bars in New York list).
+In the evening, eat at the The Standard Grill.

 Try the legendary Marie’s Crisis if you want a small dingy bar with piano singalong show tunes and once a month you’ll find a great gay club night in New York called Holy Mountain at Slake which is in Midtown.
 It’s a multi-level club with a number of different rooms spinning lots of different genres.

 Start your undoubtedly hungover Sunday by visiting one of Chelsea’s many brunch spots.

 If planes and war are your cup of tea then visit the New York Public Library before enjoying a coffee just behind it in Bryant Park.